kejingjing/CarND-Vehicle-Detection/README.md

 ### Sliding Window Search

 I used the sliding window search algorithm described in the lessons to create a list of windows to search for, and within the windows used the classifier to detect vehicles.
 The code is implemented in `vehicle_detector.py` in `slide_window()`(lines 132:177) and `search_windows()`(lines 229-290).
 The system is set to use varying window sizes (80x80 and 96x96) depending on whether we are searching near the horizon or closer.
+Using smaller window sizes (64x64) results in very large search times especially.
+The values currently used (80x80 and 96x96) were determined to reduce detection time, while still finding the vehicles optimally.
+Further tuning might be needed in some cases.

 The sliding window output is shown here:

 ![slide1](output_images/slide1.png)
 ![slide2](output_images/slide2.png)